Continuum Limit of Dendritic Deposition: Theory and Methods

 \subsection{Calculating the Critical Radius Scaling Exponent $\gamma$}

 We now describe how we calculate the critical radius scaling exponent $\gamma$ from simulation data and contrast our approach with the one taken by previous authors.
 We compute $\gamma$ by finding the slope of a log-log plot of the critical radius versus the \textda number in the limit as the latter goes to zero.
 While conceptually straightforward, this method requires evaluating the critical radius at very small values of $\Da$.
 This procedure is computationally challenging for two reasons.
-First, as $\Da$ gets smaller, an increasing number of particles are needed to observe the fractal transition, especially in 3D. $\Nc$, the number of particles in a $d$ dimensional critical cluster, scales as
+First, as $\Da$ gets smaller, more particles are needed to observe the fractal transition, especially in 3D. $\Nc$, the number of particles in a $d$ dimensional critical cluster, scales as

 and based on analyses so far, it is clear $\gamma < 1$ \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
-Second, since $\Da$ is proportional to the sticking probability in \eqref{sticking_probability}, the smaller its value, the longer it takes each particle to deposit in terms of computational steps.
+Second, since $\Da$ is proportional to the sticking probability in \eqref{sticking_probability}, the smaller its value, the longer each particle takes to deposit in terms of computational steps.

 As described in Sec.~\ref{si:brownian}, we used a parallel Brownian dynamics algorithm to help partially alleviate these two problems.
 However, calculating $\gamma$ still required substantial computational effort because the goal was always to probe deeper into the continuum limit, $\Da \to 0$.
-In the end, we used large-scale simulations to examine $\Da$ values where the critical clusters in 2D and 3D contained several hundred million particles, orders of magnitude more particles than the largest reactive deposition clusters generated previously \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
+In the end, we used large-scale simulations to examine $\Da$ values where the critical clusters in 2D and 3D contained several hundred million particles, orders of magnitude more than the largest reactive deposition clusters generated previously \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.

 Authors of prior studies calculated $\gamma$ using an alternative strategy.
-Rather than computing the critical radius directly, these authors instead determined $\gamma$ by exploiting data collapse \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990,Note6}.
+Rather than computing the critical radius directly, they instead determined $\gamma$ by exploiting data collapse \cite{meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990,Note6}.
 As an example of this approach, consider the relationship between the fractal dimension and the cluster radius in nondimensional form

-Taking the continuum limit and using the fact that the cluster starts off compact, $\DF = 2$, yields
+Taking the continuum limit and using the fact that the cluster starts off compact, $\DF = d$, yields

 where the factor $\Da^{\gamma}$ is associated with the critical radius \cite{barenblattScalingSelfsimilarityIntermediate1996}.
 As a result, it is possible to evaluate $\gamma$ by probing the collapse of the fractal dimension data in the low $\Da$ limit.